 Jan Krtička (Faculty of Art and Design at Jan Evangelista Purkyně University, Ústí nad Labem, CZ)

-Renata Tańczuk chairperson, is a professor of Cultural Studies at the Soundscape Research Studio, University of Wroclaw, Poland.
+Renata Tańczuk – chairperson (Institute of Cultural Studies of the University of Wrocław, Soundscape Research Studio, PL)

 Renata Tańczuk (Institute of Cultural Studies of the University of Wrocław, Soundscape Research Studio, PL)